-- Spontaneous mutation frequencies in the liver of Ogg1-deficient (-/-) Big Blue mice was measured at 10 weeks of age (Klungland et al., 1999). - Mutation frequencies were 2- to 3-fold higher in the Ogg1 -/- mice than in wild type - Of the 16 base substitutions detected in Ogg1 -/- mutant plaques analyzed by sequencing, 10 indicated G:C-A:T transversions consistent with the known spectrum of mutation - The results support that insufficient repair of oxidized bases leads to mutation. - Ogg1 knockout (Ogg1 -/-) in C57BL/6J mice resulted in 4.2-fold and 12-fold increases in the amount of 8-oxo-dG in the liver compared to wild type at 9 and 14 weeks of age, respectively (Minowa et al., 2000). - In these mice, there was an average of 2.3-fold increase in mutation frequencies in the liver (measured between 16-20 weeks) - 57% of the observed base substitutions were G:C-A:T transversions, while 35% in wild type mice corresponded to this transversion. - Approximately 70% of the increase in mutation frequency was due to G to T transversions. - Concordantly, KBrO3 treatment resulted in a 2.9-fold increase in mutation frequency in the kidney of Ogg1 -/- mice compared to KBrO3-treated wild type (Arai et al., 2002). - G:C-A:T transversions made up 50% of the base substitutions in the Ogg1 -/- mice. - Heterozygous Ogg1 mutants (Ogg1 +/-) retained the original repair capacity, where no increase in 8-oxo-dG lesions was observed in the liver at 9 and 14 weeks (Minowa et al., 2000). - This observation was consistent even after KBrO3 treatment of the mice (Arai et al., 2002). - From these results, we can infer that OGG1 proteins are present in excess and that one functional copy of the gene is sufficient in addressing endogenous and, to a certain degree, chemical-induced oxidative DNA lesions.
+- Spontaneous mutation frequencies in the liver of Ogg1-deficient (-/-) Big Blue mice was measured at 10 weeks of age (Klungland et al., 1999). - Mutation frequencies were 2- to 3-fold higher in the Ogg1-/- mice than in wild type - Of the 16 base substitutions detected in Ogg1-/- mutant plaques analyzed by sequencing, 10 indicated G:C-A:T transversions consistent with the known spectrum of mutation - The results support that insufficient repair of oxidized bases leads to mutation. - Ogg1 knockout (Ogg1-/-) in C57BL/6 mice resulted in 4.2-fold and 12-fold increases in the amount of 8-oxo-dG in the liver compared to wild type at 9 and 14 weeks of age, respectively (Minowa et al., 2000). - In these mice, there was an average of 2.3-fold increase in mutation frequencies in the liver (measured between 16-20 weeks) - 57% of the observed base substitutions were G:C-A:T transversions, while 35% in wild type mice corresponded to this transversion. - Approximately 70% of the increase in mutation frequency was due to G to T transversions. - Concordantly, KBrO3 treatment resulted in a 2.9-fold increase in mutation frequency in the kidney of Ogg1-/- mice compared to KBrO3-treated wild type (Arai et al., 2002). - G:C-A:T transversions made up 50% of the base substitutions in the Ogg1-/- mice. - Heterozygous Ogg1 mutants (Ogg1+/-) retained the original repair capacity, where no increase in 8-oxo-dG lesions was observed in the liver at 9 and 14 weeks (Minowa et al., 2000). - This observation was consistent even after KBrO3 treatment of the mice (Arai et al., 2002). - From these results, we can infer that OGG1 proteins are present in excess and that one functional copy of the gene is sufficient in addressing endogenous and, to a certain degree, chemical-induced oxidative DNA lesions.

-Inadequate Repair of DSB
+Inadequate Repair of DSBS

 Empirical data obtained for this KER moderately supports the idea that inadequate DNA repair increases the frequency of mutations.
-The evidence presented below related to the inadequate repair of DSBs is summarized in table 5, [here \(click link\)](#).
-The review article by Sisho & Davis (2017) provides an overview of NHEJ mechanisms with a focus on the inherently error-prone nature of DSB repair mechanisms, particularly when core proteins of NHEJ are knocked-out.
+The evidence presented below related to the inadequate repair of DSBS is summarized in table 5 [here \(click link\)](#).
+The review article by Sish & Davis (2017) provides an overview of NHEJ mechanisms with a focus on the inherently error-prone nature of DSBS repair mechanisms, while core proteins of NHEJ are knocked-out though NHEJ is predominantly the preferred repair mechanism throughout the cell cycle, homologous recombination (HR) and single-stranded annealing (SSA) are favored during the S and G2 phases in scenarios where the NHEJ repair pathway is inhibited.
+The absence of HR leading to an increase in SSA activity is still a matter to debate (Ceccaldi et al., 2016).
 Another review also provides an overview of DSB induction, the repair process and how mutations may result, as well as the biological relevance of misrepaired or non-repaired DNA damage (Sage & Shikazono, 2017).